The Ansonia: Notable tenants

-Impact
+Impact and legacy

-Critical reception
+Reception

 When the building was being developed, in 1902, the New-York Tribune characterized the Ansonia as "an up-to-date specimen of apartment architecture".
 A reporter for The New York Times wrote in 1980 that the Ansonia "looks from midtown like a turreted fortress in the middle of upper Broadway".
 Christopher Gray wrote in 1987 that the Ansonia, along with the Apthorp and the Belnord, "gave a cosmopolitan electricity to" the section of Broadway north of 59th Street.
 In the 1983 book New York 1900, Robert A. M. Stern and his coauthors wrote that the building "transformed Parisian prototypes into a veritable skyscraper".
 A representative for the Municipal Art Society said that, had the Ansonia been demolished, "our city would have suffered far more than the loss of a Beaux-Arts masterpiece".
+Vogue magazine wrote in 2025 that the building was both architecturally and historically important, praising its "impossibly elegant limestone, granite, white brick and terracotta facade".

 Influence and media

 The presence of the building influenced David Childs's design of the Alexandria, constructed at Broadway and 72nd Street in 1990.
 That development contains an illuminated octagonal cupola as a homage to the Ansonia's turrets.
 The Laureate condominium building at Broadway and 76th Street, completed in the 2000s, also contains balconies, curved corners, and rusticated blocks inspired by those of the Ansonia.

 The building has been depicted in several media works.
 The facade was used as a set for the 2012 TV show 666 Park Avenue, whose producer David Wilcox said he had been attracted by the building's "absolutely fascinating" history.
 Its facade was also depicted in the TV show The Marvelous Mrs. Maisel, standing in for the fictional "Dansonia".
 In addition, the Ansonia has been used as a setting or filming location for movies such as The Sunshine Boys (1975), Three Days of the Condor (1975), Hannah and Her Sisters (1986), Life and Nothing But (1989), Single White Female (1992), Uptown Girls (2003), and Perfect Stranger (2007).
 Rod McKuen included a song titled "Full Moon Over the Ansonia Hotel" on his 1977 album Slide...
 Easy In..

 In the 2001 film "Don't Say a Word," the character, a psychiatrist played by Michael Douglas, lives in this building with his wife and daughter; several scenes feature its beautiful facade and lovely interior hallways.